 Have you ever made granola with molasses?
 How about almond extract?
 When I saw Crunchy Cranberry Granola on the Fisher Nuts site, I was curious to see how those two ingredients would work and made a quick batch.

-I chickened out, though.
-Two tablespoons seemed like a lot of molasses for such a small batch of granola, so I made the batch with 1 tablespoon molasses and increased the maple syrup a bit.
+I chickened out on the molasses, though.
+Two tablespoons seemed like a lot of molasses for such a small batch of granola, so I made the cranberry granola with 1 tablespoon molasses and increased the maple syrup a bit.
 At first I could really taste the molasses, but then the flavors kind of mellowed out.
 After a few days of eating this I can hardly taste the molasses at all, so I think I’m going to make another batch with the full amount.
 I’ll let you know in the comments section or write a little update after I’ve increased the molasses.
 Don’t lose any sleep waiting!

 - 1/3 cup maple syrup plus 1 tablespoon